gramo-org/brreg_grunndata/README.md

 # header() returns brreg's "responseHeader"
 header = response.header
 header.main_status    # An integer
-header.sub_statuses   # An array of hashes, contains code and message.
+header.sub_statuses   # An array of hashes, contains code (int) and message.

 # message() contains the message.
 It has different data
 # corresponding to the operation you called.